animotionjs/animotion/packages/docs/src/routes/docs/transitions/+page.md

 <Transition do={() => /* code that causes DOM change */ } />
 ```

-Animotion is going to run the `do` function before animating the layout, and invoke the `startViewTransition()` method on the document.
+Animotion is going to run the function passed to the `do` prop before animating the layout, and invoke the `startViewTransition()` method on the document.

 This is very useful for revealing or hiding elements like a code block and its output: